Skip to content

 Imports and packages

 Agency imports work just like JavaScript imports.
-You can import from a relative path, or from node_modules if it's a package.

 ts